rarceneaux/my-dash-capstone/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify -->

 # My-Dash Application Overview
-My-Dash is a online legacy journal single-page application that allows users to save their life events.
-Users can add a new event entry, edit an entry, view all entries, and delete an entry.
-Users can create, edit, delete comments with the My-Dash app and post them to Facebook with a photo to share with anyone on Facebook.
+My-Dash is a online legacy journal single-page application that allows users to sign-in with Google.
+Once a user is logged-in they will have the ability to add a new journal entry, edit an entry, view all entries, and delete an entry.
+Users can create, edit, and delete comments within the My-Dash app and post them to Facebook with a photo to share with anyone on Facebook.

 **Demo My-Dash: www.my-dash.life**